mwat56/passlist/README.md

 The arguments mean:

-* `aHandler`: the HTTP handler you implemented for your web-server; you will use the return value of `Wrap()` after you called this function.
+* `aHandler`: the HTTP handler you implemented for your web-server; you will use the return value of `Wrap()` instead after you called this function.

 * `aRealm`: the name of the host/domain to protect (this can be any string you like); it will be shown by most browsers when the username/password is requested.